-Europeans had fundamental misunderstandings about Native American political systems and most did not appreciate that the groups they encountered had long and rich histories carefully preserved in oral traditions and complex systems of governance.
+Europeans in the Northeast had fundamental misunderstandings about Native American political systems.
+Few appreciated that the groups they encountered had long and rich histories carefully preserved in oral traditions and complex systems of governance.
 Those misunderstandings and general ignorance became embedded in common belief and practice.
-The discoverers simply transferred European concepts to the people they encountered—for example, imputing the existence of tribes and clans with chiefs and sovereign territories.1 So pervasive was this invented reality that Native Americans themselves gradually adopted it.
+The “discoverers” simply transferred European concepts to the people they encountered—for example, imputing the existence of tribes and clans and nations with chiefs and sovereign territories.1 So pervasive was this invented reality that Indigenous Peoples themselves gradually adopted it.
 In reality, however, nothing could be further from the truth.
-The Algonquians of New England did not have tribes, did not have clans, did not have chieftainships.
+The Western-Abenaki-speaking Algonquians of New England were not organized as tribes, did not have clans, and did not have chieftainships.
 They had strong ties to their homelands but did not believe in sovereignty.
 The Earth did not belong to anyone.
 Rather, everyone and every thing belonged to the Earth.
 Their complex political systems were based on networks of kinship and alliance.

 Beyond kinship, Algonquian political organization was built on fealty or allegiance to a sachem (saw kum), chosen by consensus or majority vote to lead a number of interrelated bands.
 Thus, the terms sachem and sagamore are not synonymous, as is often implied, nor is either term synonymous with chief.
 In European history a chief was the head of a clan or tribe.
-A lineage is not a clan, however, and although both are based on the concept of a common ancestor, a band is not the same thing as a tribe.
-Bands are co-residing extended families with shifting composition and location, while tribes exist as corporate entities—independently of specific membership or residence—and occupy sovereign home territories.
+A lineage is not a clan, however, although both kin groups are based on the concept of a real or assumed common ancestor.
+Likewise, a band is not the same thing as a tribe.
+Bands are voluntarily cohabiting extended families with shifting composition and location, while tribes exist as corporate entities—independently of specific membership or residence—and occupy sovereign home territories.
 Furthermore, bands feature marriage rules requiring marriage outside of the band (exogamy), while clans prefer members to marry within the clan (endogamy).
 3 Sachems and saunksquas were responsible for establishing and maintaining alliances with other bands.

-In other ways Algonquian and traditional European political organizations were similar.
-For example, peace pacts and military and trade alliances were cemented through marriage.
-And on behalf of their client bands, sachems sometimes allied themselves with or paid tribute to a grand sachem (whom Europeans referred to as a king or paramount chief), especially during times of threat or conflict.
+In other ways Algonquian and European political organizations of the time were similar.
+For example, peace pacts and military and trade alliances were cemented through marriage and maintained through diplomacy.
+On behalf of their client bands, sachems also sometimes allied themselves with or paid tribute to a grand sachem (whom Europeans referred to as a king or paramount chief), especially during times of threat or conflict.
 In the late 1500s, for example, the Penobscot established a Western Abenaki confederation against the Eastern Abenaki under a “grand sachem” named Bashaba.
 In the 1640s the Pawtucket of Agawam and Naumkeag, along with Nipmuck and Massachuset bands, joined the Pennacook Confederacy under Passaconaway.

 Algonquian political and social organization was based first on kinship.
-For the Pennacook and Pawtucket kinship was patrilineal and patrilocal with preferential patrilaterial cross-cousin marriage and band exogamy.
+For the Pennacook and Pawtucket, kinship was patrilineal and patrilocal with preferential patrilaterial cross-cousin marriage and band exogamy.
 In other words, kinship was reckoned through males.
-A bride retained her natal kinship status but became a member of her husband’s band and moved to make her home near the husband’s family; and you ideally married a son or daughter of a paternal aunt (father’s sister) or the grandchildren of a paternal great aunt, who likewise were “cross-cousins” on your father’s side and therefore were defined as non-kin and eligible for marriage.
+A bride retained her natal kinship status but became a member of her husband’s band and moved to make her home near the husband’s family.
+You ideally married a son or daughter of a paternal aunt (father’s sister) or the grandchildren of a paternal great aunt, who likewise were “cross-cousins” on your father’s side and therefore were defined as non-kin and eligible for marriage.
 You always married “out” of your band (exogamy).5

 Patrilineal Descent (shown in blue)

 The kin chart shows your patrilineage.
-Your band-the people you live with-would also include the wives and unmarried daughters of all the males in your patrilineage, 3 or 4 generations of them, assuming they have not started bands of their own.
-Also in your band would be others not related to you who have been accepted into your group.
-Kidnapping and adopting people from enemy bands was a traditional means of replacing members killed in wartime.
-If you are EGO in the diagram, your preferred marriage partner would be number 27 if you are male and 28 if you are female, as they are children of number 18, who is your father’s sister.
-A grandchild of number 12 would also be in the marriageable class.
+Your band–the people you live with–would also include the wives and unmarried daughters of the males in your patrilineage, 3 or 4 generations of them, assuming they have not started bands of their own.
+Also in your band would be others not related to you who have been accepted or adopted into your group.
+Kidnapping and adopting people from enemy bands was a traditional means of replacing members killed in wartime and discouraging further conflict.
+If you are EGO in the diagram, your preferred marriage partner would be number 27, if you are male, and number 28 if you are female, as they are children of number 18, who is your father’s sister.
+A grandchild of number 12 would also be in your marriageable class.
 Numbers 23 through 26 are your sisters and brothers.
 Numbers 19 and 20 are cross-cousins on your mother’s side, while numbers 21 and 22 are parallel cousins on your mother’s side.

 Your mother and mother’s sister you call “mother” and your father and father’s brother are both “father”—a form of classification called bifurcate merging.
-Meanwhile, your mother’s sister’s children and father’s brother’s children (parallel cousins) were classed as your sisters and brothers and thus were not eligible as marriage partners.
-Confusingly, anthropologists refer to this type of classification system as “Iroquois Kinship” because of the way cousins are differentiated.
-However, most Iroquoian-speaking people were matrilineal rather than patrilineal and were organized as matri-clans rather than as affiliated patrilineal bands.
-Much later in their history, some Algonquians, including many Pennacook, were interned with Iroquoians on reservations and adopted matrilineal kinship, clan membership, and tribal identity during the period of diaspora.6
+Meanwhile, your mother’s sister’s children and father’s brother’s children (parallel cousins) were classed as your sisters and brothers and thus were not eligible as your marriage partners.
+Confusingly, anthropologists refer to this type of classification system as “Iroquois Kinship” because of the way cousins are differentiated or classed with siblings.
+However, most Iroquoian-speaking peoples were and are matrilineal rather than patrilineal and organized as matrilineal clans rather than as affiliated patrilineal bands.
+Much later in their history, some Algonquians, including many Pennacook, were interned with Iroquoian-speaking peoples on reservations.
+They adopted matrilineal kinship, clan membership, and tribal identity during the period of diaspora.6

 Bifurcate Merging Kinship Terminology (Iroquois System)